Matin0789/TeXbox/README.md

 This will copy the `texbox` CLI to `~/.texbox/bin` and automatically add it to your PATH if you are using Bash or Zsh.

-Then restart your terminal or run:
+Then reload your terminal or run:

 **bash:**